Higher National Diploma

 Higher National Diploma (HND), part of the Higher Nationals suite of qualifications, is an academic higher education qualification in the United Kingdom and various other countries.
-They were first introduced in England and Wales in 1920 alongside the Ordinary National Diploma and the Higher National Certificate.
-A qualification of the same title is also offered in Argentina, Brunei, India, Malta, Nigeria, Ghana, Kenya, and some other countries with British ties.
+They were introduced in England and Wales in 1920 alongside the Ordinary National Diploma and the Higher National Certificate.
+A qualification of the same title is also offered in Argentina, Brunei, Cameroon, India, Malta, Nigeria, Ghana, Kenya and some other countries.

-Higher National Diplomas are graded, usually based on a weighted average (with higher weight given to marks in the final year of the course, and often zero weight to those in the first year) of the marks gained in exams and other assessments.
-Grade boundaries may vary by institution, but usually follow the boundaries given below:

 Overview

+England, Wales & Northern Ireland

-In England, Wales, and Northern Ireland, the HND is a qualification awarded by many awarding bodies, such as the Confederation of Tourism and Hospitality (CTH Advanced diploma), Scottish Qualifications Authority (SQA) and BTEC (Vocational programs).
+In England, Wales and Northern Ireland, the HND is a qualification awarded by many awarding bodies, such as the Confederation of Tourism and Hospitality (CTH Advanced diploma), Scottish Qualifications Authority (SQA) and BTEC (vocational programmes).
 In Scotland, a Higher National is awarded by the Scottish Qualifications Authority (SQA).
 The attainment level is roughly equivalent to the second year of a 3-year English degree or to a Diploma of Higher Education.
 An HND takes two years of full-time study, or one year full-time following successful completion of a Higher National Certificate; part-time study takes longer.